nickdesaulniers/nickdesaulniers.github.com/source/_posts/2013-01-14-closures-javascript.markdown

 It might seem obvious that my point about different languages having different syntaxes.
 I guess a better stating of that point is that
-***closure definitions differ from vanilla function definitions like Ruby and as opposed to JavaScript***.
+***closure definitions in Rust differ from vanilla function definitions like Ruby and as opposed to JavaScript***.

 Rust aims to be a systems level programming language to replace C and